alemar11/ios-watchos-tvos-macos-resources/README.md

 * [DAExpandAnimation](https://github.com/ifitdoesntwork/DAExpandAnimation) - A custom modal transition that presents a controller with an expanding effect while sliding out the presenter remnants.
 * [ExpandingViewTransition](https://github.com/tomkowz/ExpandingViewTransition-Demo) - Example of how to create custom view controllers transition.
 * [ISScrollViewPageSwift](https://github.com/Ilhasoft/ISScrollViewPageSwift) ScollView with UIViewController
+* [MCMHeaderAnimated](https://github.com/mathcarignani/MCMHeaderAnimated) - MCMHeaderAnimated allows you to add an animation between list and detail views.
 * [MusicPlayerTransition](https://github.com/xxxAIRINxxx/MusicPlayerTransition)
 * [KMNavigationBarTransition](https://github.com/MoZhouqi/KMNavigationBarTransition) - A drop-in universal library helps you to manage the navigation bar styles and makes transition animations smooth between different navigation bar styles while pushing or popping a view controller for all orientations.
 * [QZCircleSegue](https://github.com/alextarrago/QZCircleSegue) -  Beatiful transition between circular-shapped buttons and your View Controller.